-When pups arrive, they are fed rejuvenating fluids, and if all is well, they then have bat milk formula every few hours.
-Over the weeks, as they progress, I gradually drop the feeds to four times a day, then to two, and eventually, one evening meal suffices with milk still being offered and enjoyed by most of them.
+When pups arrive they are fed rejuvenating fluids and if all is well, they then have bat milk formula every few hours.
+Over the weeks, as they progress, I gradually drop the feeds to four times a day, then two, and eventually, one evening meal suffices, with milk still being offered and enjoyed by most of them.

 The attached photo is of ‘Milky chops’, a Natterer’s bat, just after he was fed.
 As soon as my bats have finished their meal, I clean them up with a damp, soft artist’s brush, but couldn’t believe how messy our little Natty was after each meal – hence the photo…lol!
 He really enjoyed his milk meals and would slowly fall asleep in my hand after eating.
 In the wild, a mum will continue to feed her pup milk until the pup is weaned.

 My little Natterer’s bat was found and rescued by a kind nurse at Salisbury Hospital.
 He was found in a hospital corridor: he was underweight and couldn’t sustain flight, but was soon eating well and slowly gained strength.
 Thank you Claire for rescuing him.